7/29/2021

 President and Chief Executive Officer

-Yeah, I'll give you one reaction, Maria.
-I may have different ones.
+Yeah, I'll give you one reaction, Marie.
+I might have different ones.
 First, look, at the end of the day, the customer sees one bill, right?
-And so we want to make sure we're pulling on all the levers to provide them an affordable experience that's also safe and reliable and clean.
-And also to make sure we have an appropriate opportunity for our investors to get a return on and off their capital, right?
-So kind of stating the plainly obvious that's important.
-The other reaction though is that, you know, we do have separate proceedings in California.
-We think there's been a lot of value in having a separate rate case proceeding from, you know, different cost of capital proceedings.
-And particularly as we get to a cost of capital filing, while clearly, you know, sure in the commission's minds, in our minds, we'll all be thinking about the impacts on customers, you know, very synchronous.
-Cost of capital in California is really constructed around ensuring that there's a fair opportunity for investors, for shareholders, to get that return often on capital in order to make the California investment an attractive one relative to investments elsewhere in the country and in other marketplaces, right?
-And so particularly as we head into a period over the next decade or two where the country as a whole will see a dramatic need for investment across all sectors of the economy to be carbonized, it's really important that the regulatory framework in California remain one that is viewed as fair, as stable, as compensatory to shareholders and to stakeholders, and one where, frankly, cost of service principles are respected, right?
-And so you're seeing a lot of our advocacy focus on making sure that, you know, we are constantly coming back to the center line in terms of what's a fair cost of service and how do we get recovery in that versus what things, you know, in what areas should the shareholder bear risk of recovery?
-And so that's why I like the idea of a fairly pure cost of capital proceeding, because just looking at the math, at the principles, the policy around what's a fair return, given the unique risks that utilities are asked to bear in California, given that we are at the leading edge of the clean energy transition.
+And so we want to make sure we're pulling on all the levers to provide them an affordable experience that's also safe and reliable and clean, and also to make sure that we have an appropriate opportunity for our investors to get a return on and off their capital, right?
+So kind of stating the plainly obvious, that's important.
+The other reaction, though, is that You know, we do have separate proceedings in California.
+We think it's been a lot of value in having a separate rate case proceeding from, you know, a different cost of capital proceeding.
+And particularly as we get to a cost of capital filing, while clearly, you know, I'm sure in the commission's minds and our minds, we'll all be thinking about the impacts on customers of, you know, various increments.
+Cost of capital in California is really constructed ensuring that there's a fair opportunity for investors, for shareholders, to get that return off and on capital in order to make the California investment an attractive one relative to investments elsewhere in the country and in other marketplaces, right?
+And so particularly as we head into a period over the next decade or two where the country as a whole will see a dramatic need for investment across all sectors of the economy to be carbonized, it's really important that the regulatory framework in California remain one that is viewed as fair, as stable, as compensatory to shareholders and to all stakeholders, and one where, frankly, cost of service principles are respected, right?
+And so you're seeing a lot of our advocacy focus on making sure that, you know, we are constantly coming back to the central line in terms of what's a fair cost of service, And how do we get recovery in that versus what things, you know, in what areas should the shareholder bear risk of recovery?
+And so that's why I like the idea of a fairly pure cost of capital proceeding that's just looking at the math, at the principles, the policy around what's a fair return given the unique risks that utilities are asked to bear in California given that we are at the leading edge of the clean energy transition.
 So anyway, just a few rambling thoughts there, Julian.
 Maria, anything you want to clean up or change there?

 speaker